mrowdy/slemgrim.github.io/_posts/2016-06-30-http-endpoints.md

 GET api.example.com/articles/?format=JSON
 ```

-Every relevant information of a `GET` request is contained in the URI itself.
+All relevant information of a `GET` request is contained in the URI itself.
 This brings a few benefits:

 - `GET` requests are cachable